"Every man ... lives by exchanging"

 Manifested locally, here on Earth, this practical reality explains pretty much everything.

 We are phase states of the universe on our way home -- whatever that may mean to us.

 - Our bodies are complexly organized energy and matter of the universe.
 As open systems, we collect, transform, and convert energy from the universe to persist in a far-from-equilibrium state, and to change the world that changes us.
 This feedback is our economy.

-- The First Work of Life -- to persist -- is enabled in every conceivable way by energy liberated by Earth's systems, and its continual transformation and conversion throughout the biotic and built world, including the marketplace.
+- The First Work of Life -- to persist -- is enabled in every conceivable way by energy liberated by Earth's systems, and its continual transformation and conversion throughout the biotic and built world, including the marketplace and governance.

 - The human capacity to store and harness surplus energy to enable cultural evolution that has outpaced biological evolution is unprecedented in the known universe.
 Parasites and plants fantastically harness the energy of other living systems, but without alternative uses beyond persistence.
 A parasite does not choose a complex alternative use of its host's energy, or have complex goals to enable.
 There is no surplus because it remains too energetically costly to earn one.
 In short: a parasite has no opportunity cost.

-- The Second Work of Life, enabled by harnessed surplus is the source of both the worst wasteful excesses, as well as many of the most wonderful, joyous, amazing things to enjoy, experience, and share while we are alive in a body on this planet.
+- A Second Work of Life has emerged from the harnessed surplus of persistence alone: alternatives, choices.
+This Second Work is the source of both the worst wasteful excesses, as well as many of the most wonderful, joyous, amazing things to experience, love, and share while we are alive in a body on this planet.

-- Balancing The Second Work of Life created by access to surplus with The First Work of Life is the challenge of civilization, and of every individual.
+- Balancing The Second Work of Life created by access to surplus (the possibilities of a human-built world) with The First Work of Life (human nature and instincts, persistence and replication) is the challenge of civilization, and of every individual.